 What’s the best temperature for brewing French press coffee?

 I used to believe that the temperature for French press coffee should be between 195-205 degrees Fahrenheit.
 It’s common to find that as a good quality standard for premium coffeemakers, so I assumed it also applied to the French press.
-But, I learned that you could use boiling water and get a delicious cup of coffee.
+But I learned you could use boiling water and get a delicious cup of coffee.

 I’m not too fond of that.
 And I guess that you don’t like cold French press coffee either.

-I learned that you could adjust your water temperature by letting it rest for a minute before brewing.
+I learned you could adjust your water temperature by letting it rest for a minute before brewing.
 It’s a trick that works for anyone without a thermometer, and you can try it if your coffee gets overly bitter.